 Especially after exfoliating, we need to make sure our skin gets all the hydration and moisture it needs.
 We use the Hydra Drench Cream which hydrates and softens skin, then follow with the Restorative Sea Culture Extra Riche Créme for deep, water locking moisture from bacuri butter, shea butter, coconut oil, and jojoba oil.

 Last but certainly not least, add an eye cream to your ultra primed skin!
 For PM use, try our Retinol PM Eye Cream.
 If you’re following up after a morning exfoliating session, try our super moisturizing Super Fruit Oil Nourishing Eye Cream for daytime wear.

 - Exfoliate at night, and make sure to use SPF during the day; the fresh skin that’s been revealed is delicate, and needs to be pampered and protected.
-It can also be more sensitive to sunlight, and using SPF will protect it from sun damage
+It can also be more sensitive to sunlight, and using a natural sunscreen will protect it from sun damage.

 - Exfoliate 1-3 times a week depending on skin type.
 Once a week is recommended for those with sensitive skin types, and for more oily skin types, 3 times a week is recommended.
 Gauge how your skin feels, and add in more or less exfoliation as needed.